ResourceDataInc/TransportationHub/README.md

 ### realtime-visualizer

 The realtime-visualizer provides a user interface for displaying realtime data.
-The realtime-visualizer consists a React.js application which makes requests to the ksqldb-server, and plots returned information a Leaflet.js map.
+The realtime-visualizer consists of a React.js application that makes requests to the ksqldb-server, and plots returned information a Leaflet.js map.

 ### ksqldb-server